rome/tools/packages/@romefrontend/js-parser/test-fixtures/es2015/generators/invalid-escape-yield/input.test.md

 			description: Object {
 				advice: Array []
 				category: "parse/js"
-				message: PARTIAL_BLESSED_DIAGNOSTIC_MESSAGE {value: "Can not use 'yield' as identifier inside a generator"}
+				message: SAFE_MARKUP {value: "Can not use 'yield' as identifier inside a generator"}
 			}
 			location: Object {
 				filename: "input.js"